-On Friday 13th September 2002 Philip survived a near fatal motorcycle accident on the North York Moors that left him with devastating injuries, a right leg below the knee amputee and Post Traumatic Stress.
+On Friday 13th September 2002 Philip survived a near fatal motorcycle accident on the North York Moors that left him with devastating injuries, a right leg below the knee amputee and post traumatic stress.
+He published his first collection of poetry, ‘Heart on the Mountain’, as an Ebook in 2012 and in paperback in 2013 where it has garnered five star reviews.

 On the 10th anniversary of his accident Philip set himself the challenge to run the Dales Way long distance trail, over 80 miles / 130km in three days, raising over £2000 for the charities, Martin House Children’s Hospice, Mind, Combat Stress, and Survival International.